UBC-MDS/ds-toolbox/chapters/en/slides/module7/module7_04.md

 <img src="/module7/pm-debug.png" width="700"></img>

 Notes:

-You've already seen how you can reset the Python namespace using `%reset -f` and time your code using `%%timeit`.
+We've already seen how we can reset the Python namespace using `%reset -f` and how to time code execution using `%%timeit`.

-Another useful magic command allows us to perform Post-mortem debugging.
-If you run a cell and happen to get an error, you can investigate what happened *post mortem* (i.e., after the error was thrown (literally "after death")), by running `%debug` in a different cell.
+There is another useful magic command which allows us to perform "post-mortem" (literally meaning "after death") debugging.
+If you run a cell and happen to get an error, you can investigate what happened *post mortem*; that is, after the error was thrown, by running `%debug` in a different cell.
 Here, you can see an example of a syntax error, and the follow-up investigation using `%debug`.

 When an error is thrown,
 the traceback shows that several files are affected.

 When you enter into debugging mode, you might not be in the right file from the beginning.
 If this is the case,
-you can use `u` and `d` to navigate up and down in the files hierarchy respectively.
+you can use `U` and `D` keys on your keboard to navigate up and down, respectively, in the files hierarchy.

-Two other useful shortcuts are `c` to continue execution until the next error and `q` to quit the debugger and go back to working with your code cells (the rest of your notebook is unresponsive until you quit the debugger with `q`).
+Two other useful keyboard shortcuts are `C` for continuing execution until the next error, and `Q` to quit the debugger and go back to working with your code cells.
+Note that the rest of your notebook will be unresponsive until you quit the debugger by pressing `Q`.

 The debugger that is used by JupyterLab is the standard Python debugger `pdb`, so you can [read more about all the options and commands in the Python documentation](